champsproject/ldds/docs/index.rst

-.. pyLD documentation master file, created by sphinx-quickstart on Fri Oct  9 15:13:24 2020.
+..
+LDDS documentation master file, created by sphinx-quickstart on Fri Oct  9 15:13:24 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.